 MDWF 2100 - Midwifery Care: Normal Childbearing and Healthy Infants - Clinical (9 credits) minimum 600 hours clinical experience This course is the first of a series of placements under the immediate supervision of a registered midwife (RM).
 The student undertakes with guidance of a RM the assessment, care planning and administering of care to women and their newborn infants, including conducting normal births.
 The student will have assigned clinical hours and on-call responsibilities.
 Prerequisite: Midwifery 2001.
 Corequisite: Midwifery 2101.

-MDWF 2101 - Midwifery Care: Normal Childbearing and Healthy Infants - Tutorial (3 credits) 3 hours tutorial/week Students will acquire beginning level knowledge of skills for midwifery practice.
-Knowledge from lectures will be applied in a simulated clinical lab setting where students will begin to develop midwifery skills.
-Simulation models and other resources will be used to teach, develop and assess skill acquisition.
-Following completion of MDWF 2001 students will be able to integrate theoretical and clinical content to provide introductory care to low risk women and newborns during pregnancy, childbirth and the postpartum period.
-Prerequisites: Midwifery 1001, 1005, Biology 1220, and 1221.
-Corequisite: Midwifery 1001 with consent of the department.
-MDWF 2150 - Trans-cultural Clinical Placement (3 credits) 160 hours clinical experience This course combines lecture and clinical experience to enhance student understanding of the pre-conception to the postpartum period within diverse community cultures.
-In addition to the 4-week (32 hours weekly) clinical placement, students will engage in 30 hours of theory to prepare them for their involvement with a particular population in the experiential component of this course.
-Clinical experience will occur in one of, or a combination of, the following settings/populations: international, geographically remote areas, under-served communities, or other approved placements relevant to midwifery practice.
-Prerequisites: Midwifery 2100 and 2101.
+MDWF 2101 - Midwifery Care: Normal Childbearing and Healthy Infants - Tutorial (3 credits) 3 hours tutorial/week This course is a corequisite to MDWF 2100.
+The student will be in weekly three (3) hour tutorials based on case situations of normal antepartum, intrapartum, postpartum care, and care of newborns.
+Prerequisite: Midwifery 2001.
+Corequisite: Midwifery 2100.
+MDWF 2150 - Trans-cultural Clinical Placement (3 credits) 160 hours clinical experience This required course is a short-term placement (4 weeks full time) with a community focus for students to experience an international health, geographically remote, under-served or other approved placement relevant to midwifery.
 MDWF 3001 - Pathophysiology for Midwifery (3 credits) Distance Delivery This course provides an opportunity to critically examine select pathologies at the cellular, organ and systems level.
 The development, manifestations and effects of these pathologies on human physiological functioning are explored.
 Prerequisite: Midwifery 2003.
 MDWF 3100 - Interprofessional Health Placements - Clinical (3 credits) 240 hours clinical experience This course includes placements in a labour-delivery hospital unit, a newborn intermediate or intensive care nursery, and high risk obstetrics.
 Students will work in collaboration with nursing and medical practitioners under faculty supervision.
 Prerequisite: Midwifery 2100.
 Corequisite: Midwifery 3101.
 MDWF 3101 - Interprofessional Health Placements - Tutorial (3 credits) 3 hours tutorial This weekly three hour tutorial will include assessment and skill development related to hospital based midwifery and nursing roles and high risk obstetrical consultation.
 This tutorial will focus on analysis of complex health systems issues and the respective roles and responsibilities of professionals in various models of health services provision.
 Prerequisite: Midwifery 2100.
 Corequisite: Midwifery 3100.
 MDWF 3150 - Midwifery Care: Complications and Consultation - Clinical (9 credits) minimum 700 hours clinical experience This course is a placement under the supervision of a registered midwife in which the student assumes greater responsibility for care of a caseload of healthy women, carries out a greater range of technical skills without assistance, identifies more common complications and initiates planning and care of those conditions, including carrying out consultation and referrals with attention to forming interprofessional relationships.
 An initial workshop component will provide certification in emergency obstetrical skills.
 The student will have assigned clinical hours and on-call responsibilities.
 Corequisite: Midwifery 3151.
-MDWF 3151 - Midwifery Care: Complications and Consultation - Tutorial (3 credits) 3 hours tutorial This three-hour weekly tutorial will be based on case situations that include more common complications of the childbearing period.
-Corequisite: Midwifery 3150.